localstack/docs/content/en/user-guide/aws/codebuild/index.md

 ```

 Let us walk through these files.
-`MessageUtil.java` is the file implementing the logic of this small application.
+`MessageUtil.java` contains the entire logic of this small application.
 It does nothing more than print a salutation message.
-Copy the following content into the `src/main/java` directory.
+Create a `MessageUtil.java` file and save it into the `src/main/java` directory.

 ```java
 public class MessageUtil {